 As an example of a higher-dimensional integral, we look at a multivariate $t$ likelihood and a multivariate Gaussian prior with dimension $d = 50$, following \citet{polson2014vertical}.
 The target integral is:

-As \citep{polson2014vertical} shows, this integral can be written in terms of Kummer's confluent hypergeometric function of the second kind: $Z = s^{a}U(a, b, s)$, where $a = (\nu + d)/2$, $b = \nu/2 + 1$, $s = \nu \tau/2$.
-For the specific values used here: $d = 50, \tau =1$ and $\nu = 2$, we can get: $Z = U(26, 2, 1) = 1.95\times 10^{-29}$. \citet{polson2014vertical} showed that the nested sampling and weighted slice sampling both work well for this example and both the Harmonic mean estimator \citet{raftery2006estimating} as well as the Chib's \citep{chib1995marginal} suffer.
-We complement their analysis with adding the na\"ive MC and the Yakowitz estimator or quantile importance sampling for this comparison.
-For this example, we take number of the number of live points $n = 20$, for $m = 10,000$ points and $100$ replicates.
+As \citet{polson2014vertical} show, this integral can be written in terms of Kummer's confluent hypergeometric function of the second kind: $Z = s^{a}U(a, b, s)$, where $a = (\nu + d)/2$, $b = \nu/2 + 1$, $s = \nu \tau/2$.
+For the specific values used here: $d = 50, \tau =1$ and $\nu = 2$, we can get: $Z = U(26, 2, 1) = 1.95\times 10^{-29}$. \citet{polson2014vertical} showed that the nested sampling and weighted slice sampling both work well for this example and both the Harmonic mean estimator \citet{raftery2006estimating} and the Chib's \citep{chib1995marginal} method suffer.
+We complement their analysis by adding the na\"ive MC and the Yakowitz estimator or quantile importance sampling for this comparison.
+For this example, we take the number of live points $n = 20$, for $m = 10,000$ points and $100$ replicates.

 As Table \ref{tab:mvt} shows, the QIS method performs much better both in terms of the accuracy and the errors (RMSE and MAPE).
 The QIS estimate as well as the RMSE is in the same order as the true $Z$, indicating both high accuracy and precision.
 The \textsc{R} program for this experiment is available at this address: \url{https://dattahub.github.io/qis/QIS_MVT.html}.